 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Juice of 1 large lime (about 1/4 cup)

 1 teaspoon cornstarch dissolved in 1 tablespoon water

 1 tablespoon unbleached all-purpose flour

 Freshly ground pepper

 1/8 teaspoon kosher salt, optional

 2 tablespoons slivered almonds, toasted

 - Preheat the oven to 450°F.

-- To make the sauce, heat the oil in a nonstick skillet over medium heat.
-Add the shallot and garlic, and saute for about 3 minutes.
+- To make the sauce, heat the oil in a non-stick skillet over medium heat.
+Add the shallot and garlic, and sauté for about 3 minutes.
 Add the wine, broth and lime juice.
 Bring to a boil, and reduce by one-third.
 Stir in the cornstarch, and simmer until the sauce thickens.
-Add the parsley, and set aside.
+Add the parsley and set aside.